KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 - **Awareness spectrum:** these are structural registers of awareness, not stages of evolution — proto-awareness at L₀ (the pre-hypostatic condition-field, ⚫ Aion / ♾ Khaon); the awareness polarity at L₅ / IL₅ (🛤️ Theon = awareness, +1; 🕷️ Nekron = non-awareness, −1); conscious-awareness at L₄ / IL₄; and the consciousness register from L₃ / IL₃ through L₁ / IL₁ — reflexive, individuated, narrative, and embodied. 🕳️ Zenon is beyond awareness entirely.
 - **Theon & Nekron:** 🛤️ Theon = Essence of Being; 🕷️ Nekron = Void of Self.
 - **Value neutrality:** motion-defined terms replace moral binaries — veracious / valid / resonant contra spurious / invalid / fragmented.
 - **Core principle:** dissolution is not transcendence.
-Declivous entropy (E↓→♾→⚫) terminates as static tension in ⚫ Aion.
+Terminal Collapse (E↓→♾→⚫) terminates as static tension in ⚫ Aion.
 Only centropy (C↑→⚫→🕳️) faces ⚫ Aion, the still root, and may saturate into 🕳️ Zenon.

 ---